The Best Budget Eats in Berlin

 Banh mi Stable

 Their menu is straightforward: only three types of bánh mì (grilled pork, herby tofu, and peanut chicken), all priced at €6 or less.
 I have tried all three and tofu is my favorite, followed by chicken.
 All three have everything you could possibly want in a bánh mì: crusty baguette that’s soft on the inside, flavorful and tender protein, sauce, crunchy fresh veggies, and pickled ingredients.
-The portion size is pretty decent too!
+The portion size is pretty decent too, plus the interior is decorative and relaxed.
 What’s not to like?
+Cash only.

 Schendelgasse 9 | Mitte